Want to capture the perfect landscape photo? Head to these spots and you’re bound to snap a beauty.

 Also located nearby are the famous landmarks of Admirals Arch and Remarkable Rocks.

 4. Mount Lofty Summit, Cleland National Park

-Mount Lofty Summit, in Cleland National Park, stands 727 metres above sea level and provides the best view of Adelaide because of its uninterrupted outlook.
-On a clear day, you might even spot Yorke Peninsula on the other side of Gulf Saint Vincent.
+On a clear day, you might even spot Yorke Peninsula on the other side of Gulf St Vincent.

 There are plenty of walking trails nearby and lots of facilities, including an information centre, café and restaurant.
-Why not make a day of it and visit the nearby Cleland Wildlife Park where you can see a huge variety of Australian wildlife and even hold a koala!
+Why not make a day of it and visit the nearby Cleland Wildlife Park where you can see a huge variety of Australian wildlife.

 5. Cape Spencer, Dhilba Guuranda-Innes National Park

 Dhilba Guuranda-Innes National Park’s Cape Spencer is the most southerly point of Yorke Peninsula and is one of our favourite vantage points.